RakhaHafishSetiawan/sliceR/README.md

 ## Function Call

-This Package consists of one function, the user will be prompted with choices for data partitioning method.
+This Package consists of one function, the user will be prompted with choices throughout the process.

 • initialize function by filling in designated data and it's row amount